-The Counseling Center provides short-term therapeutic services to facilitate students' personal, social and educational adjustment.
+The Counseling Center (/offices/student-development-center/counseling-center/index.dot) provides short-term therapeutic services to facilitate students' personal, social and educational adjustment.
 The center staff recognizes that the adjustment to college life can be stressful and challenging.
 While these challenges can be stressful, it can be a time for learning and growth.
 The Counseling Center assists students in their transitional adjustment by providing developmentally focused programming and offers developmental support services for students.
 The Counseling Center serves as a resource to the College community.
 The center is accredited by the International Association of Counseling Services.